alfanick/jekyll-related-posts/README.md

 ## How to install

-I am new to Jekyll -- I will try to make installation process easier, but for now it goes as follows:
+I am new to Jekyll - I will try to make installation process easier (I guess I can create gem for the plugin), but for now it goes as follows:

 1. Download this repository.
 2. Copy `Gemfile` to your site root directory and run `bundle install`